I-894 crash, Milwaukee County Sheriff squad vehicle involved

 WEST ALLIS, Wis. - A Milwaukee County sheriff's squad vehicle was involved in a crash on I-894 in West Allis on Monday, July 1.

-The accident happened on the southbound stretch of freeway between Greenfield Avenue and Lincoln Avenue.
+The accident happened in the early afternoon on the southbound stretch of freeway between Greenfield Avenue and Lincoln Avenue.

-A sheriff's squad and two other vehicles appear to have been involved.

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News